Metroxe/one-window/README.md

 # One Window

-A macOS menu bar app that keeps Google Chrome to a maximum of 2 windows.
+A macOS menu bar app that keeps Google Chrome to a maximum of `n` windows.
 New windows are automatically closed the moment they appear.

 ## Installation